M'lumbo: With Jane Ira Bloom

 Jane Ira Bloom was introduced to the band by her former New School students Jaz Sawyer and Cecil Young after they had joined.
 M'lumbo went on to record and perform with her, on compositions of her own as well as M'lumbo originals, resulting in three albums on Pursuance Records and the most recently released Celestial Mechanics (Ropeadope).
 She has performed with the band to support those releases contemporaneously.
 Celestial Mechanics covers a range of styles — what the band would call Space Age Jazz, Electronica, rock, and Exotica.

 Jane has continued her collaboration with M'lumbo through the pandemic, contributing compositions and performances to forthcoming new tracks.

 With Page Hamilton

 In 2019, Fairytale Aliens by M'lumbo and Page Hamilton was released on Ropeadope.
 The band was to play at Bowery Electric in March 2020, but the pandemic had other plans — the show was cancelled as the city shut down for the then foreseeable future.

 Page has continued collaborating with M'lumbo through the pandemic, playing on several new tracks.

-During and Since the Pandemic
+During and since the pandemic

 Through the pandemic, the band continued to write and record new material, with guests Jane Ira Bloom and Page Hamilton.
 The result has been a double album's worth of new tracks, to appear in 2023.

 During the last few years M'lumbo has also made an album of ambient/chillout tracks that are both acoustic and electronic, cinematic without also insisting on a script.
-The Summer Of Endless Levitation will be released in early 2023 on Hell Yeah!
-Recordings.
+The Summer Of Endless Levitation was released in 2023 on Hell Yeah!
+Recordings — an 8-track LP in June 2023, with a 10-song CD following in late 2023-early 2024.